StephanStock/SPOG/README.md

 ### Stellar Evolutionary Tracks
-The code uses the stellar models based on the PAdova and TRieste Stellar Evolution  Code [Bressan et al. (2012)](https://ui.adsabs.harvard.edu/abs/2012MNRAS.427..127B/abstract) available under http://stev.oapd.inaf.it/cgi-bin/cmd
+The code uses the stellar models based on the PAdova and TRieste Stellar Evolution  Code [Bressan et al. (2012)](https://ui.adsabs.harvard.edu/abs/2012MNRAS.427..127B/abstract) available under http://stev.oapd.inaf.it/cgi-bin/cmd .

-However, the models require a particular preparation and certain modifications which are explained in detail in Stock et al. (2017)](https://ui.adsabs.harvard.edu/abs/2018A%26A...616A..33S/abstract).
-The prepared models will be available here shortly, for the moment you can contact me privately.
+However, the models require a particular preparation and certain modifications which are explained in detail in [Stock et al. (2017)](https://ui.adsabs.harvard.edu/abs/2018A%26A...616A..33S/abstract).
+The prepared models will be available here shortly, for the moment you can contact me privately to receive them.

 ### Testing the installation
 To test the functionality of *SPOG* after installing the program and the models go to the directory in which sp_main.py has been copied and run: